tecnomod-um/OntoGenixLLMExperiments/fine-tuning/README.md

 * 144 pairs will be used for training.
 * The remaining 43 pairs will be reserved for validation.

-Additionally, a dataset containing information of diverse countries will be used as **test data** to evaluate if the fine-tuned model is able to use the new ontology of interest.
+Additionally, a dataset containing information on various countries will be used as **test data** to evaluate the fine-tuned model's ability to utilize the new ontology of interest.
+For this evaluation, only the first line of the dataset, which contains information about Afghanistan, will be used.

 ### GPT models
 The **GPT-4o-mini model** is trained using the training dataset to learn how to use a specific ontology.